patnaikt4/Trivia/DESIGN.md

 ## Analytics.html, Analytics.js, and Analytics Function in App.py

+In the analytics function in app.py, I create a dictionary of stats based on each difficulty, which holds the total number of quizzes, total score, and average score for each level of difficulty.
+I also created a performance_data that has a key with the difficulty and the values are the scores.
+This is used in the line chart for the second graph.

 I wanted to make the data visualizations interactive with the user, so instead of creating static visualizations through Python libraries such as Matplot or Seaborn, I used Chart.js, which is a javascript library.

+In the html file, I render the existing statistics with Bootstrap to keep everything in containers.
+I then use the Canvas tag utillized by Chart.js to create and render the data visualizations.

 For creating the difficulty chart (the first one that renders), I gathered statistics by creating labels for the graph and computing statistics from the scoresData.
 Then, a bar chart is created with that information.
 For creating the performance chart (the second one that renders), I have done virtually the same method andline chart instead.

 ## Base.html